nikDemyankov/ESORaidplanner-discord/README.md

  - `!signout <event>`

    Signs you out of an event with the ESO Raidplanner event ID of `<event>`.

+ - `!help` or `!commands`

+   Lists the commands that are available in Discord chat.

 ## Push Notifications